 Adoption Application Form

-Once we have received your application form you will be contacted by one of our volunteer team members to discuss your application in more detail and make sure you understand the responsibility of adoption.
+Once we have received your application form, and provided it meets our adoption criteria, you will be contacted by one of our volunteer team members to discuss your application in more detail and make sure you understand the responsibility of adoption.
 Once that has been successfully passed, a Homecheck Coordinator will arrange for one of our Homecheckers to call you to arrange a suitable time for a homecheck.
 Homechecks allows us to meet you face to face, to make sure our dogs are going to be safe and to fully understand the environment and what kind of household you live in.
 These homechecks help us to understand what dog would be suitable for you and help in matching up dogs to their new families.
 It’s important that all members of the family are there for the homecheck.

 A home check is nothing to worry about.
 It will be arranged at a time convenient to you and the home checker.
 Your home checker will ask you questions about your circumstances and experience with sighthounds; some of this may feel repetitive but it is essential.
 They will ask you to show them where the dog will be living and will also ask to see the garden.
 The home checker will check your fences and will see if your garden is safe.
 The home checker will talk to you about feeding and caring for your dog and they will discuss some health conditions.
 We don’t expect you to make any special effort for your home check.
 We want to see you as you normally are.